roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ![Creating SVG With Stroke Only](./images/stroke-only-export-smaller.png "Creating SVG With Stroke Only")

-So the bad news is that the instance pointing to the stroke only SVG, is no longer styleable directly like:
+So the bad news is that you cannot apply a style to the stroke on the cloned instance (which, in turn, points to the "stroke only" SVG):

 ```css
 .stroked-instance {